Example: Cleaning up a CSV file

 def self.format_paragraph(text, max_length: 80)

-# Normalize newlines and collapse multiple spaces
+# Normalize newlines and collapse extra spaces

 cleaned_text = text

-.gsub(/\r\n|\r|\n/, ' ') # Convert newlines to spaces
+.gsub(/\r\n|\r|\n/, ' ') # Turn newlines into spaces

 .gsub(/\s+/, ' ') # Normalize spaces

-.strip # Remove leading/trailing whitespace
+.strip # Trim leading/trailing whitespace

-# Word wrap the text at max_length
+# Word-wrap the text at the max length

 words = cleaned_text.split(' ')